Baščaršija: History

 The city of Sarajevo didn't expand significantly until the 19th century.
-With the Austro-Hungarian occupation in 1878, foreign architects wanted to re-build Sarajevo into a modern European city.
+With the Austro-Hungarian occupation in 1878, foreign architects wanted to rebuild Sarajevo into a modern European city.
 A fire contributed to this process, destroying parts of the Stari Grad.

 With the liberation of Sarajevo in 1945 after the Second World War, a committee decided that the market should be gradually demolished, believing that it had no role in a modern city.
 However, the plans were cancelled, and the buildings were left standing.